felipecacique/Pytorch-Tutorial-Youtube/Animal-Image-Dataset-(90-Different-Animals)/README.md

 ## Overview
 This project focuses on classifying images of animals into 90 different classes using machine learning techniques.
 It utilizes a dataset of 5400 labeled animal images sourced from [Kaggle](https://www.kaggle.com/datasets/iamsouravbanerjee/animal-image-dataset-90-different-animals).

+## Technologies Used
+- Python
+- PyTorch
+- GPU

 ## Dataset
 The dataset consists of images of various animal species, with each image labeled with the corresponding animal class.
 This allows for supervised learning.